Palliative care: Other symptoms

 Diarrhoea

 Diarrhoea is less common than constipation in patients with terminal illness .
 The diagnosis must be made carefully to exclude ‘overflow diarrhoea’ which is liquid faecal matter seeping past impacted faeces.
 Common causes of diarrhoea include excessive laxative use, side effects of drug therapy (e.g. chemotherapy, antibiotics), infections (e.g. C. difficile) and initiation of enteral feeds.
 Agents such as loperamide and codeine may provide symptomatic relief.
-Treatment for specific conditions include octreotide in patients with a carcinoid tumour which stimulates water and electrolyte absorption and inhibits water secretion in the small bowel.
+Treatment for specific conditions include octreotide in patients with a carcinoid tumour which acts by increasing water and electrolyte absorption in the gut and slowing intestinal motility.

 Dyspnoea